timgarrels/LazyFox/README.md

   --queue-size <int>                The degree of parallel processing (default=1) --thread-count <int>              How many threads to use.
-Should be below or equal to queue_size (default=1) --wcc-threshold <float>           Threshold in wcc-change to stop processing (default=0.01) --disable-dumping                 LazyFox will not save clustering results to disk --pre-clustering <file_path>      Loads external node clustering, replacing initial clustering algorithm --post-processing <script_path>   Script will be called after LazyFox clustering, with the run-subdirectory as argument
+Should be below or equal to queue_size (default=1) --wcc-threshold <float>           Threshold in wcc-change to stop processing (default=0.01) --disable-dumping                 LazyFox will only save the clustering results of the final iteration to disk, not intermediate results
+  --pre-clustering <file_path>      Loads external node clustering, replacing initial clustering algorithm --post-processing <script_path>   Script will be called after LazyFox clustering, with the run-subdirectory as argument
 ```